natestemen/gate.directory/gates/pauli-z.md

 | Matrix      | $\begin{bmatrix}1 & 0 \\\\ 0 & -1 \end{bmatrix}$ |
 | Arity       | {{ arity }}                                      |
 | Group       | $\mathsf{U}(2)$                                  |

-### More Details

-This gate is also useful for generating entanglement when combined with other gates.